bill-c-martin/bill-c-martin.github.io/_posts/portfolio/2015-01-05-beazley-enrollment-platform.md

 Some of the tasks we split up amongst ourselves were:

-- Design interactive jQuery UI allowing adds/changes to be done on one screen
+- Designed interactive jQuery UI allowing adds and changes on one screen
-- Submit enrollments to a backend Java/WMB XML web service using AJAX
+- Submitted enrollments to a backend Java/WMB XML web service using AJAX
-- Add real-time status tracking of new enrollments and changes
+- Added real-time status tracking of new enrollments and changes

 On top of these design & development tasks, I took on the job of predicting, organizing, and estimating every task we all had to do to ship the product.

 ### Challenges Overcame

-This project was the biggest undertaking I had to date in terms of cross-team coordination due to all the Java technology being leveraged:
+This project was the largest undertaking I had to date in terms of cross-team coordination:

-- **WMB** - Manage queues and inter-application communications/mapping
+- **WMB Team** - Managed queues and inter-application communications/mapping
-- **Business Rules Team** - Validate business rule on XML request from us
+- **Business Rules Team** - Validated business rule on XML request from us
-- **Java Team** - Transform validated XML request into 834 flat file for Admin
+- **Java Team** - Transformed validated XML request into 834 flat file for Admin
-- **Admin/COBOL** - Issue policies & changes on the mainframe
+- **COBOL Team** - Issued policies & changes on the mainframe

 ### Accomplishments